schmurtzm/Miyoo-Mini-easy-logotweak/README.md

 ```
 After that you will find a backup called backup_xxxxxxxx which contains a backup of your previous logo.

-To add your own logo in the collection :
+## Add your own logo in the collection :
 ```
 	- create a new folder in app\logotweak\logos
-	- Put your images files inside this new folder (image1.jpg is required,image2.jpg and image3.jpg are optional)
+	- Put your images files rotated 180 degrees inside this new folder (image1.jpg is required,image2.jpg and image3.jpg are optional)
 	- Then you can run logotweak to see the result ;)

+More technical details about logo creation in the detailed documentation below.
 ```

-If you want more technical details read documentation below.
+ ## Release Notes
 ```
 /*  Release Notes (yyyy/mm/dd):                                                             */
 /*  v1.0 - 2022/06/10 :                                                                     */